numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

             - Ratio of distances = ratio of speeds
     - The dx's cancel out, so the ratio of f and g near a is about the same as the ratio between their derivatives
         - lim x -> a, f(x)/g(x) = (df/dx a) / (dg/dx a)
-    - Because each of those approximations get more and more accurate for smaller and smaller nudges, this ratio of derivatives gives the precise value for the limit
-    - Let's say the true value is f(a+dx) and our approximation is f'(a)×dx
-        - For dx = 0.1:
-            - The function has curved noticeably over this interval
-            - Our linear approximation has some error
-            - Maybe f(a+0.1) = 0.52 but we predicted 0.50
-        - For dx = 0.000001:
-            - The curve looks essentially straight
-            - Our approximation is nearly perfect
-            - f(a+0.000001) ≈ 0.00000500000... matches our prediction extremely closely
-        - As dx → 0:
-            - The approximation becomes exact
-            - The ratio f'(a)/g'(a) becomes the precise limit
-        - Visual analogy:
-            - Zoom out on a circle → looks curved
-            - Zoom in closer → looks flatter
-            - Zoom in extremely close → indistinguishable from a straight line
-    - This is a really handy trick for computing a lot of limits
-    - L'Hôpital's Rule (Formal Statement):
-        - When lim(x→a) f(x) = 0 and lim(x→a) g(x) = 0 (giving us 0/0), and both derivatives exist at a with g'(a) ≠ 0, then:
-            - lim(x→a) f(x)/g(x) = f'(a)/g'(a)
-        - The rule also works for ∞/∞ forms and can be applied multiple times if needed
-    - Whenever we come across some expression that seems to equal 0/0 when we plug in some particular input, we can just take the derivative of the top and bottom expressions and plugging in that same trouble input
+    - Whenever we come across some expression that seems to equal 0/0 when we plug in some particular input, we can just take the derivative of the top and bottom expressions and plug in that same trouble input
         - lim x -> 0, sin(x)/x = cos(0)/1 = 1
-    - This clever trick is called L'Hôpital's rule (which was actually discovered by Johann Bernoulli)

 - A tempting but invalid use of L'Hôpital's rule:
     - Say we are trying to discover what the derivative of sin(x) is, without knowing the answer yet